nmproduction/DLIM/README.md

 ```
 Below you can see the results that we achieved together with the score on inception and fid.
 <img src='imgs/batch_size_experiments.png' width=600><img src='imgs/batch_size_experiments_graph.png' width=600>
+Since we strive for a high inception score and a low fid score (upward for both scores in the graph) there seems to be little correlation between the overall quality of the image and the batch size.
+However, upon closer inspection one sees that with fewer images surfaces are smoother and the images display fewer artifacts.

 # Perceptual loss
 We used parts of the SPADE network (https://github.com/NVlabs/SPADE) to swap an L1 loss for a higher level perceptual loss.
 For that we added another class to the model folder.
 You can try it out by simply running it in the terminal`